binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

   * Source Code: [https://github.com/bitwiseshiftleft/sjcl/](https://github.com/bitwiseshiftleft/sjcl/)
   * NPM package: [https://www.npmjs.com/package/sjcl](https://www.npmjs.com/package/sjcl).
 Yes the download count is way less than Forge, but SJCL is first in my list for a reason.
 SJCL provides minimal options of algorithms and cipher modes, etc. Just the best, to help ease the burden of having to research many algorithms and cipher modes to find out which are now broken.

-  What is also really good to see is how SJCL is pushing consumers down the right path and issuing warnings around primitives that have issues.
-For example the [warning](https://github.com/bitwiseshiftleft/sjcl/wiki/Directly-Using-Ciphers) against using CBC.
+  It's really good to see how SJCL is pushing consumers down the right path and issuing warnings regarding primitives that have issues, the [warning](https://github.com/bitwiseshiftleft/sjcl/wiki/Directly-Using-Ciphers) against using CBC, as an example.
 I discuss this further in the [risks that solution causes](#web-applications-risks-that-solution-causes-cryptography-on-the-client) section.

   Other than the [countermeasure](#web-applications-countermeasures-cryptography-on-the-client-web-cryptography-api), this is probably the best offering we have for crypto in the browser.
-It has sensible defaults, good warnings, not too many options to understand in order to make good choices.
+It has sensible defaults, good warnings, and not too many options to understand in order to make good choices.
 This is one of those libraries that guides the developer down the right path.

-  Encrypts your plain text using the AES block cypher with a choice of cipher modes CCM or OCB2.
-AES is the industry-standard block-cipher for this purpose, one of the better choices for crypto in the browser if it must be done.
-AES comes in three forms.
-128 bit (very efficient), 192 bit and 256 bit.
-The modes of operation that SJCL have provided for use with AES are the following two [Authenticated Encryption with Associated Data (AEAD)](https://en.wikipedia.org/wiki/Authenticated_encryption) ciphers:
+  SJCL encrypts your plain text using the AES block cypher with a choice of cipher modes CCM or OCB2.
+AES is the industry-standard block-cipher for this purpose, one of the better choices for crypto in the browser, if it must be done.
+AES comes in three forms, 128 bit (very efficient), 192 bit, and 256 bit.
+SJCL has provided two modes of operation for use with AES in the following two [Authenticated Encryption with Associated Data (AEAD)](https://en.wikipedia.org/wiki/Authenticated_encryption) ciphers:

   1. AES-CCM.
 Counter with CBC-MAC (CCM) is a mode of operation for cryptographic block ciphers of 128 bits in length.
 It is an authenticated encryption algorithm designed to provide both authentication and confidentiality
   2. AES-OCB2.
 [Offset CodeBook (OCB)](https://en.wikipedia.org/wiki/OCB_mode) is also a mode of operation for cryptographic block ciphers of 128 bits in length.
 OCB2 is an authenticated encryption algorithm designed to provide both authentication and confidentiality.
 OCB1 didn't allow associated data to be included with the message.
 Integrity verification is now part of the decryption step with OCB2.
 GCM is similar to OCB, but GCM and CCM doesn't have any patents.
 Although exemptions have been granted, so that OCB can be used in software licensed under the GNU General Public License